Lots of broadband money, but US expansion finds speed bumps

 The demand for fiber optic cable goes beyond wired broadband to homes and businesses.
 The cable will help provide the 5G technology now being rolled out by wireless communications providers.

 But there’s a bottleneck in the supply.
-Michael Bell, senior vice president and general manager of Corning Optical Communications based in Charlotte, North Carolina, says the issue lies with supply of the protective jacket that surrounds the hair-thin strands of glass that carry information on beams of light.
+Michael Bell, of Corning Optical Communications based in Charlotte, North Carolina, said the issue lies with supply of the protective jacket that surrounds the hair-thin strands of glass that carry information on beams of light.

 Currently, some working to expand broadband say delays in getting the fiber optic cable they need can exceed a year.